kawinie/pandathon/README.md

 # Pandathon

-Pandathlon is a general purpose, minimalistic, C-like abstract langauge written in Haskell that focuses on expressibility.
+Pandathon is a general purpose, minimalistic, C-like abstract langauge written in Haskell that focuses on expressibility.
 The language features implicit type conversion between all data types.

 ## Getting Started